 Mr. Morgan: I know how difficult it must be for you to overcome all those years of upper middle-class suburban oppression.
 Must be tough.
 But the next time you storm the PTA crusading for better... lunch meat, or whatever it is you white girls complain about, ask them WHY they can't buy a book written by a black man!

-Scary Movie 3 has a subplot spoofing 8 Mile.
+- Scary Movie 3 has a subplot spoofing 8 Mile.
 George Bitner is a whitebread farm boy who has two black best friends and participates in rap battles.
 When his older brother denounces his interests, George declares "You just hate me cuz I'm black."

 "How was the party?" " 'Twas a fine shindig indeed, arrrr!"

-J.D.'s attempts in Scrubs at acting black usually fall disastrously short.
+- J.D.'s attempts in Scrubs at acting black usually fall disastrously short.
 Turk is generally more successful but is nonetheless called on this behavior when Dr Cox claims Turk isn't really black.
 Some of Dr. Cox's evidence is that Turk has a geeky white best friend, listens to Neil Diamond, and acts like a black guy, all of which are traits seen in white guys.
 Dr. Cox also mentions that Turk is merely the tenth best basketball player out of the mostly white hospital staff.
 This is partly a result of the show's shifting characterization and Flanderization: early seasons played off the Salt and Pepper pairing of JD and Turk much more, with Turk having a much more authentically "urban" persona with a geeky, nerdy streak.